hunterloftis/newton/docs/guide.md

 sim.start();
 ```

-### Add particles
+### Add Particles

-Particles are the first basic elements of Newton.
+Newton has three building blocks: Particles, Forces, and Constraints.
+Particles are points in space that have X and Y coordinates as well as mass (size).

 ```js
 var sim = Newton.Simulator();